kunukn/ackordion/README.md

 ackordion.initAll(config);
 ```

+If you later want to remove an accordion you can remove the used memory, e.g.
+`ackordion.destroy('the-accordion-id');`

+You can remove all the used memory by applying destroyAll
+`ackordion.destroyAll();`

 # features
 * Small library - JS is 5kb minified and CSS is 1kb minified
 * CSS max-height transition on dynamically calculated height value